jdhao/nvim-config/README.md

 <img src="https://user-images.githubusercontent.com/16662357/128589873-aadb8264-1098-4834-9876-fa66a309be05.gif" width="800">
 </p>

 # Shortcuts

-Some of the shortcuts I use frequently.
+Some of the shortcuts I use frequently is listed here.
 In the following shortcuts, `<leader>` represents ASCII character `,`.

 | Shortcut          | Mode          | platform        | Description                                                      |
 |-------------------|---------------|-----------------|------------------------------------------------------------------|